bartvig/simple-ga/README.md

 For an example of how to use SimpleGA, see https://github.com/bartvig/queens-ga

+## Installation
+Use composer to install required libraries: `composer install`.
+Installation of composer is out of scope for this documentation.

+## How to run
+This is a generic implementation and can't be run on its own.
+See https://github.com/bartvig/queens-ga for an example of how to use this implementation.

 ## Configuration
 These variables must be configured in a Pimple container:
 - `population_size`: number of genomes in a population.